The Pembina Gorge Foundation became a 501(c)3 North Dakota nonprofit corporation in January 2017.

 It is our great passion to introduce the youth in our area to the wonder that is the Pembina Gorge.
 We believe that a love for nature enhances and enriches young lives.
 With your help, we are creating a world class recreation and leisure destination that will provide positive life experiences for all who live in or visit the Gorge!

-The Foundation can accept gifts of cash, stocks, IRA's, commodities, real estate and other real (appreciated) property.
-Ask us about the ND 40% tax credit for gifts to endowments.
-Our endowment is held at the Fargo-Moorhead Community Foundation, which does qualify for the ND Endowment Tax Credit.
+The Foundation can accept gifts of cash, stocks, IRAs, commodities, real estate, and other real (appreciated) property.
+Ask us about the North Dakota 40% tax credit for gifts to endowments.
+Our endowment is held at the Fargo-Moorhead Community Foundation, which qualifies for the ND Endowment Tax Credit.

 The Pembina Gorge Foundation Board of Directors includes:

-Lyle's Lift is named after Lyle (& Margie) Johnson in gratitude and deep appreciation for what they have done and continue to do to support and Fire-Up Frost Fire!
+Lyle's Lift is named after Lyle (and Margie) Johnson in gratitude and deep appreciation for what they have done and continue to do to support and Fire-Up Frost Fire!
 It's been a "heavy lift" and Lyle has often been the advocate and the adviser, leading the team and the community to do the right thing.
 Not only that, the generosity extended has been tremendous and has carried a big portion of the heavy load during the times it was too much to bear for this grass-roots group.
-Thank you, Lyle & Margie!
+Thank you, Lyle and Margie!
 You make us proud.